List of Total Drama characters

 Total Drama is a Canadian animated comedy television series that began airing on Teletoon in 2007 in Canada and on Cartoon Network in 2008 in the United States.
 The first season, titled Total Drama Island, follows twenty-two contestants on a reality show of the same name.
 A second season, titled Total Drama Action, began airing in 2009, this time following fourteen (later fifteen) returning contestants.
 The third season, Total Drama World Tour, began in June 2010, and follows fifteen returning contestants along with two (later three) new contestants.
 The show's fourth season, Total Drama: Revenge of the Island, began airing in 2012, and was the first season to feature an entirely new set of contestants.
 The fifth season began airing in 2014, and was split into two parts, Total Drama All-Stars and Total Drama: Pahkitew Island.
 The first part features contestants from the first four seasons, while the second part introduces new contestants.
+The sixth season, the 2023 revival, introduced new contestants, completely retiring all previous casts from the show.

 A spin-off, titled Total Drama Presents: The Ridonculous Race, began airing on Cartoon Network Canada, in 2016.
 Like the original series, it follows contestants of a reality game show, The Ridonculous Race.
 Four contestants from Total Drama compete in the spin-off, while three other characters make silent cameos.
 Another spin-off series, titled Total DramaRama, premiered in September 2018.
 It features several returning characters from Total Drama and one character from 6teen which includes seven males (Cody, Duncan, Harold, Jude, Lightning, Noah, and Owen) and seven females (Beth, Bridgette, Courtney, Gwen, Izzy, Leshawna, and Sugar).
-Other characters such as DJ, Katie, and Trent were shown as background characters.
-Ella and Max appeared in a 2-part episode.
+Other characters, such as DJ, Geoff, Katie, Sadie, and Trent, were shown as background characters.